Duality theorems for \'etale gerbes on orbifolds: Introduction

 \subsection{Gromov-Witten theory}

 Chen-Ruan orbifold cohomology and twisted orbifold cohomology can be considered as part of a bigger and richer theory called Gromov-Witten theory.
 Let $\X$ be a compact symplectic orbifold.
-The Gromov-Witten theory of $\X$ is the study of Gromov-Witten invariants of $\X$, which are integrals of certain naturally defined cohomology classes over moduli spaces of orbifold stable maps to $\X$.
+The Gromov-Witten theory of $\X$ concerns Gromov-Witten invariants of $\X$, which are integrals of certain naturally defined cohomology classes over moduli spaces of orbifold stable maps to $\X$.
 These invariants may be organized into a generating function, $\D_\X$, called the total descendant potential of $\X$, whose properties reflect the structures of Gromov-Witten invariants.

 The Gromov-Witten theory of orbifolds is constructed in the work \cite{cr2} in symplectic geometry and in the works \cite{agv1, agv2} in algebraic geometry.
 It has been a very active research area in the past few years.
 Expository accounts of this theory can also be found in \cite{abramovich} and \cite{tseng}.